AaltoSciComp/NoBSC/content/index.rst

 Topics
 ------

-We can talk about whatever is interesting to us: from past achievements, to future directions.
+You can submit talks/events, and also there will time for last-minute "unconference" submissions.
+We can talk about whatever is interesting to us: from past achievements to future directions.

 * Academic experience as a research engineer.
 * Practical support (research software engineering, both practices and how we run our teams).
-* HPC cluster management (day to day problems and usability for small projects and new users).
+* HPC cluster management (day to day problems and usability for small projects and new users); infrastructure usability.
-* Teaching (practical teaching done for the previous two categories).
+* Teaching and mentoring of our users (practical teaching done for the previous two categories).
+* Our teams compared to giant national infrastructures; what is our role?

 Schedule (general plan)